 LASSO enhances ARM observations by using large-eddy simulation (LES) modeling to provide context and a self-consistent representation of the atmosphere surrounding the Southern Great Plains (SGP) atmospheric observatory.
 The LASSO project connects processes together and facilitates improved understanding.
-The initial implementation targets shallow clouds at SGP and plans for LASSO to expand to other phenomena and ARM sites.
+The initial implementation targets shallow clouds at the SGP and plans for LASSO to expand to other phenomena and ARM sites.

 The LASSO data are useful to a range of atmospheric researchers, including:

 - Observationalists, who could test retrieval algorithms and measurement strategies;